trgkanki/remaining_time/src/config.md

 - `%(ETA)`: Estimated time arrival.
 Expected review finish time
 - `%(ETA12)`: Same as `ETA`, except that it's in 12-hour format (ex: `12:00 PM`)
 - `%(RR)`: Retention rate for reviewed cards only. (ex: `80.0%`)

+## barCSS (Default: `""`) - *Experimental*

+CSS stylesheet that only gets applied inside the progress bar.
+What selector to use is intentionally undocumented, so that we could change our implementation details as much as we want.
+Be careful as your code *may* break every time the addon is updated.

+To see what selectors to use, try using [AnkiWebView Inspector](https://ankiweb.net/shared/info/31746032) addon.